Major League Baseball proposes pushing spring training back a month, starting season April 28

 Yahoo Sports was the first to report the news with multiple outlets confirming the report.

-The MLB proposal featured more than a just a delayed start to the 2021 season.
+The MLB proposal featured more than just a delayed start to the 2021 season.
 It would also reduce the number of games in the regular season to 154, but players would still receive salary based on 162 games, which has been an adamant demand from the MLBPA after players received pay for only 60 games in 2020.

 The regular season would be compressed to 154 games in 166 days from 162 games over 186 days, which means fewer off days and the need for multiple doubleheaders, which would be two seven-inning games.